microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/demo3.md

 # Slide 25 - Finding and Fixing Failures with Failure Analysis in Application Insights

+> 💡 You must have completed the [deployment](deployment.md) before attempting to do the demo.

 * Remind users of what happened in the first demo `Identifying the issue`.
 * Using the values in your variables.txt file, compare both endpoints `AUSTRALIA_EAST_SITE` and `EAST_US_SITE`
   - For each, click on Powertools category